gershnik/intrusive_shared_ptr/README.md

 Many libraries use [ADL](https://en.wikipedia.org/wiki/Argument-dependent_name_lookup) to find "add reference" and "release reference" functions for the underlying type.
-That is, they have expressions like `add_ref(p)` in their implementation, and expect a function named `add_ref` that accepts pointer to the underlying type is supposed to be found via ADL.
+That is, they have expressions like `add_ref(p)` in their implementation, and expect a function named `add_ref` that accepts a pointer to the underlying type to be found via ADL.
 This solution is great in many cases but it breaks when working with some C types like Apple's `CTypeRef`.
-This one is actually a typedef to `void *` so if you have an `add_ref` that accepts it, you have just made every unrelated `void *` reference counted (with very bad results if you accidentally put a wrong object into a smart pointer).
+This one is actually a typedef to `void *`, so if you have an `add_ref` that accepts it, you have just made every unrelated `void *` reference-counted (with very bad results if you accidentally put a wrong object into a smart pointer).
 A better way to define how reference counting is done is to pass a traits class to the smart pointer.
 (The standard library proposal gets this one right).

 This library uses traits.

 ### Support for output parameters

-Often times you need to pass smart pointer as an output parameter to a C function that takes `T **` Many other smart pointers either
+Oftentimes you need to pass a smart pointer as an output parameter to a C function that takes `T **`.
+Many other smart pointers either
-- ignore this scenario, requiring you to introduce extra raw pointer and unsafe code, or
+- ignore this scenario, requiring you to introduce an extra raw pointer and unsafe code, or
-- overload `operator&` which is a horrendously bad idea (it breaks lots of generic code which assumes that `&foo` gives an address of foo, not something else)
+- overload `operator&`, which is a horrendously bad idea (it breaks lots of generic code which assumes that `&foo` gives an address of foo, not something else).
 The right solution is to have a proxy class convertible to `T **`.

-Since C++23 the standard library provides `std::out_ptr` and `std::inout_ptr` to deal with this issue.
+Since C++23, the standard library provides `std::out_ptr` and `std::inout_ptr` to deal with this issue.
 This library fully supports those when they are available.

-When standard library support is not available, this library also exposes `get_output_param()` and `get_inout_param` methods that return an inner proxy class (which behaves similarly to `std::out_ptr_t`/`std::inout_ptr`)
+When standard library support is not available, this library also exposes `get_output_param()` and `get_inout_param()` methods that return an inner proxy class (which behaves similarly to `std::out_ptr_t`/`std::inout_ptr`).

 ### Support for `operator->*`

-This might seem to be a minor thing but is really annoying in generic code.
-For some reason no smart pointers bother to provide
+This might seem to be a minor thing, but is really annoying in generic code.
+For some reason, no smart pointers bother to provide
 `operator->*` so that pointers to members could be accessed via the same syntax as for raw pointers.
-In non-generic code you can always work around it via `(*p).*whatever` but in generic code this is not an option.
+In non-generic code you can always work around it via `(*p).*whatever`, but in generic code this is not an option.

 ### Atomic access

 Sometimes you need to operate on smart pointers atomically.
-To the best of my knowledge no library currently provides this functionality.
+To the best of my knowledge, no library currently provides this functionality.

 This library provides a specialization of `std::atomic<intrusive_shared_ptr<...>>` extending to it the normal `std::atomic` semantics.

 ### Trivial ABI

-When built with CLang compiler `intrusive_shared_ptr` is marked with [\[\[clang::trivial_abi\]\]](https://clang.llvm.org/docs/AttributeReference.html#trivial-abi) attribute.
+When built with the Clang compiler, `intrusive_shared_ptr` is marked with the [\[\[clang::trivial_abi\]\]](https://clang.llvm.org/docs/AttributeReference.html#trivial-abi) attribute.
 A good description of what this attribute does and why it is important for performance can be found [here](https://quuxplusone.github.io/blog/2018/05/02/trivial-abi-101/).
-Another take on the performance issue as a comment on standard library proposal can be found [here](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1351r0.html#params).
+Another take on the performance issue as a comment on the standard library proposal can be found [here](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1351r0.html#params).
-[This page](doc/trivial_abi.md) contains details on why this is a good idea and why concerns about order of destruction do not really matter here.
+[This page](doc/trivial_abi.md) contains details on why this is a good idea and why concerns about the order of destruction do not really matter here.

-### Correct implementation of a "reference counted base" class
+### Correct implementation of a "reference-counted base" class

-This is not directly a problem with smart pointers but with the base classes often provided together with them to implement an intrusively counted class.
-Very often they contain subtle bugs (see ['A note on implementing reference counted objects'](doc/reference_counting.md) for more details).
+This is not directly a problem with smart pointers, but with the base classes often provided together with them to implement an intrusively counted class.
+Very often they contain subtle bugs (see ['A note on implementing reference-counted objects'](doc/reference_counting.md) for more details).
 It is also tricky to create a base class that can work well for different requirements without compromising efficiency.

 ### Support for weak pointers

 Continuing on the base class theme, when doing intrusive reference counting, supporting (or not) weak pointers is the responsibility of the counted class.
 Supporting weak pointers also usually involves tradeoffs in terms of performance or memory consumption.
-This library base class allows user to enable a decent implementation of weak pointers via policy based design.
+This library's base class allows the user to enable a decent implementation of weak pointers via policy-based design.

 ## Integration